-Edgewood Management is a financial advisor firm located in New York City.
-With roughly $34 billion in assets under management (AUM), the firm works with a mix of clients including individuals, investment companies, charities, corporations and retirement plans.
-Portfolio management services are the hallmark of Edgewood Management.
+Edgewood Management is a financial advisory firm headquartered in Greenwich, Connecticut.
+With billions in client assets under its management, the firm works with a mix of clients including individuals, investment companies, charities, corporations, retirement plans and more.
+Portfolio management services are the hallmark of what Edgewood Management offers.

 This is a fee-only firm, so all of its earnings come from advisory fees paid by clients.
 This differs from a fee-based operation, which collects transaction-based fees from third parties as well as client fees.

 Edgewood Management Background

 Edgewood Management was founded in 1974.
 The firm is principally owned by Edgewood Management Company I, Inc., which in turn is principally owned by Alan Breed.
-Breed is also the president of this firm and one of its 11 advisors.
+Breed is also the president of the firm and one of its advisors.
 Its advisory staff includes one certified public accountant (CPA) and one chartered financial analyst (CFA).

-Edgewood Management has nearly 1,200 clients.
-Half of these clients are individuals who do not have high net worths, and the rest are a mix of high-net-worth individuals, investment companies, pooled investment vehicles, pension plans, charitable organizations, government entities and corporations.
+Edgewood Management has nearly 1,500 clients.
+Half of these clients are individuals who do not have a high net worth, and the rest are a mix of high-net-worth individuals, investment companies, pooled investment vehicles, pension plans, charitable organizations, government entities, insurance companies and corporations.

 For the most part, Edgewood Management requires a $5 million minimum account size to take advantage of its services.
 The firm reserves the right to waive or lower this minimum at its discretion.

 Services Offered by Edgewood Management

 Edgewood Management primarily offers portfolio management services with a focus on portfolios of large-cap growth equities.
 What that means is that the firm typically invests client assets in stocks from companies with large market capitalizations.